SomaiaElbaradey/React-Native-Tasks/README.md

 # Your top Movies
-Simple app built by react-native to show your top movies with it's details and its rating.
+Simple app built by react-native to show your top movies with its details and its rating.

 # Screenshots
 <p>